Real Cost Of Living In Spain As Digital Slowmad

 Real cost of Living in Spain in 2022 as digital slowmad

-Grocery cost in Spain
+Grocery costs in Spain

-We spent practically the same amount of money on food every month as in Wrocław, Poland.
+Our average monthly grocery cost in Spain in 2021/2022: €280.
+Back then we spent practically the same amount of money on food every month as in WrocΕ‚aw, Poland.
 Food prices didn’t affect our wallets at all.

 It’s the price for vegetarian groceries as we don’t eat meat.